weavermarquez/agent-o-rama/dev/user-guide/README.md

 // => "Hello, World!"
 ```

 That's it.
-You've defined an [agent](../terms/agent.md), deployed it to a distributed system using an [agents topology](../glossary.md#agents-topology), and invoked it through an [agent client](../glossary.md#agent-client).
+You've defined an [agent](../terms/agent.md), deployed it to a distributed system using an [agent topology](../glossary.md#agent-topology), and invoked it through an [agent client](../glossary.md#agent-client).
 The framework handles everything else.

 ## Next Step